Latest Trends in Oriental Rugs

 Rugs work with any interior, no matter what your decor of choice is.
 Modern or classic, oriental rugs can be found in every style of decorating.
 They are most definitely here to stay!

-Here are some of the top trends for rugs in 2015:
+Here are some of the top Rug Trends in 2015:

 Big and bold colour.